The Galapagos Islands, Ecuador

 Isabela Island

-The largest of the Galapagos Islands, Isabela is home to several active volcanoes, including Sierra Negra, which has one of the largest volcanic craters in the world.
-The island also hosts rich wildlife, such as penguins, marine iguanas, and flamingos.
+The island also hosts a rich variety of wildlife, including penguins, marine iguanas, and flamingos.
 The town of Puerto Villamil offers the chance to see giant tortoises and explore the island’s lagoons and wetlands.

 Santa Cruz Island

-The Galapagos are not only a paradise for wildlife enthusiasts but also offer a serene escape, with eco-friendly lodges and guided tours that emphasize sustainability and conservation.
+The Galapagos are a paradise for wildlife enthusiasts, offering a serene escape with eco-friendly lodges and guided tours that emphasize sustainability and conservation.
 With its stunning natural beauty, fascinating wildlife, and sense of untouched wilderness, the Galapagos Islands stand as one of the world’s most extraordinary travel destinations, offering an unparalleled glimpse into the wonders of nature.
+Conservation is central to the Galapagos experience.
+Travellers also visit Punta Cana, located at the Dominican Republic’s easternmost tip, which is one of the Caribbean’s most sought-after tropical destinations.

 Conclusion